patroni/patroni/docs/patronictl.rst

 - There is no leader; or
 - There is no synchronous standby available in a synchronous cluster.

+It also allows to fail over to asynchronous node is synchronous mode is enabled.
 .. note::
     Nothing prevents you from running ``patronictl failover`` in a healthy cluster.
 However, we recommend using ``patronictl switchover`` in those cases.